Rankings as of Nov 04, 2022.

 - Multi-signature and two-factor authentication support

 - Backed by a reputable trading platform that is able to recoup lost or stolen assets

 - Similar security issues and weak points as other hot storage alternatives

 - Only available on mobile and tablet devices (except for Chrome extension)

-Why we chose it: We chose Coinbase Wallet as the best crypto wallet for beginners because it’s an intuitive and highly secure wallet that is backed by a well-known exchange.
+Why we chose it: We chose Coinbase Wallet as the best crypto wallet for beginners because it’s an intuitive and highly secure wallet backed by a well-known exchange.

 The Coinbase wallet may be used without opening an account with the exchange and it's non-custodial, meaning the private key is stored in your device — not in Coinbase’s servers.
 This means you don’t need to worry about your currencies being locked for any reason or exposed to a cyberattack on the website.